Retire by stateFigures verified May 31, 2026

 Does Pennsylvania tax my pension and Social Security?

-Pennsylvania generally does not tax Social Security or income from qualifying employer retirement plans once you meet the plan's retirement requirements.
-Local property and earned-income taxes still apply, so your total tax picture depends on where you live.
+No, in most cases.
+Pennsylvania generally does not tax Social Security, or income from a qualifying employer retirement plan after the plan's retirement requirements are met.
+Local property and earned-income taxes still apply, so the full tax picture comes down to where you live.

 PA Department of Revenue